raulingg/nodejs-api-boilerplate/README.md

 CORS will be available when `NODE_ENV` envar is set to `production`.
-To specify which origins will be allowed to make requests, set the `CORS_ORIGINS` envar, otherwise no origin will be allow.
+To specify which origins will be allowed to make requests, set the `CORS_ORIGINS` envar, otherwise no origin will be allowed.

 - To allow any origin `CORS_ORIGINS=*`
 - To allow specific origins `CORS_ORIGINS=mydomain.com,other-domain.com`